-On any day there are around 1,000 young people held in juvenile detention nationally and a very high proportion of them are as a result of motor vehicle offences.
+On any day there are more than 1,400 young people held in juvenile detention nationally and a very high proportion of them are as a result of motor vehicle offences.
 Detention is costly - keeping a young person in secure care costs more than \$440,000 a year - and its impact on post-release re-offending is open to debate.
 Offenders are often returned to the community without the skills or support required to stay away from crime.